jalapeno/SRv6_dCloud_Lab/lab_2/lab_2-guide.md

 The student upon completion of Lab 2 should have achieved the following objectives:

 * Understanding of ISIS routing policy
-* Enable network routing for SR-MPLS
+* Enable BGP Labeled Unicast network routing over the SR-MPLS underlay
 * End to end routing between Amsterdam and Rome
 * Diagnostic tools to validate path routing

 ## Learn Default ISIS Path

 ISIS is the underlying IGP in this lab and you validated in Lab 1 reachability between xrd routers.
 Now we want you to work on validate traffic routing behavior for the default ISIS and SR-MPLS so that we can compare and contrast with SRv6 when implemented in Lab 3.
-Throughout this lab we will be creating traffic flows.
-For easy of understand flows will be generated from the Amsterdam  and traveling to networks in Rome.
+Throughout this lab we will be creating traffic flows generated from the Amsterdam VM and traveling to networks in Rome and vice-versa.

-In referencing the ISIS topology diagram below we will check examine the routing table on xrd01.
+In referencing the ISIS topology diagram below we will examine the routing table on xrd01.

 ![ISIS Topology](/topo_drawings/isis-ecmp-medium.png)